Colong Wilderness Walk - Dunphy's Kowmung Adventure

 - Climbed up Mount Despond in the pouring rain.

 - Visited the silver mining town of Yerranderie, where supplies were bought and Bert purchased patent leather dress shoes to replace his boots that had worn out.

 - Witnessed the destruction caused by rabbits before the introduction of myxomatosis.

 - Passed bullock trains as they made their way through land now under the waters of Lake Burragorang.

-In 2014, five young Adventure Teams will re-trace Myles Dunphy and Bert Gallop's historic 1914 journey.
-Some stages will allow others to participate in the journey – whether as walkers, to camp or just sit around a campfire to celebrate.
-The eleven day walk will conclude on Monday, October 6 (Labour Day).
+In 2014, five young Adventure Teams re-traced Myles Dunphy and Bert Gallop's historic 1914 journey.
+Some stages allowed others to participate in the journey – as walkers, to camp or just sit around a campfire to celebrate.

-The walk will showcase how voluntary efforts of early bushwalking clubs led to the dedication of large national parks and, consequently, wilderness areas in the Blue Mountains.
-It will celebrate the pivotal role of wilderness in the protection of nature in the Greater Blue Mountains World Heritage Area.
-In November the walk and its legacy will be presented to the World Parks Congress.
+The walk showcased how voluntary efforts of early bushwalking clubs led to the dedication of large national parks and, consequently, wilderness areas in the Blue Mountains.
+It celebrated the pivotal role of wilderness in the protection of nature in the Greater Blue Mountains World Heritage Area.
+In November 2014 the walk and its legacy were presented to the World Parks Congress.